 There are two primary purposes for business licenses or permits.
 The first is to track revenue for federal or state taxes.
 The second is to show a certain level of expertise to the public.
 For example, doctors, lawyers, cosmetologists, and the like must all have professional licenses, and they are often on display to the public.
 This shows that the business is accountable for its actions and that it takes appropriate measures to protect public health and safety.

 Is getting a business license the same as registering my business?

 No, it’s not.
-Obtaining your business license or licenses and registering your business are completely different things, and most probably you’ll have to take care of both before opening your business in order to comply with the law.
+Obtaining your business license or licenses and registering your business are completely different things, and most probably, you’ll have to take care of both before opening your business to comply with the law.

 Registering your business refers to the process of obtaining a DBA (“Doing Business As”) or, in other words, registering with the state or local government the name your business will use.
 A DBA is, therefore, a fictitious name that allows you to do business with a name different from your own personal name.

 Also, this way, the government, and the IRS can keep track of your business.
 To register a DBA, you have to file with your Secretary of State.
 You can also file online using LegalZoom.